 2013 Chevrolet Impala Review

-Inside, the 2013 Chevy Impala has some unique attributes within the class.
-An optional front bench seat makes the Impala the last sedan on the market to offer seating for six, and its cavernous trunk has more space than most cars in the class.
-However, reviewers note some cheap interior materials, and say that despite its passenger capacity, the Impala is not the most comfortable car in the segment.
+Inside, the Impala has some unique attributes within the class.
+An optional front bench seat makes the 2013 Impala the last sedan on the market to offer seating for six, and its cavernous trunk has more space than most cars in the class.
+However, test drivers note some cheap interior materials, and say that despite its passenger capacity, the Impala is not the most comfortable car in the segment.
 If you’re shopping for a car with the latest tech features, the Impala may also disappoint.
 It comes with Bluetooth phone connectivity and OnStar as standard equipment, but a navigation system is not available on the 2013 Impala.
 The latest safety tech is also missing, as features like blind spot monitoring and lane departure warning systems are unavailable.

 - "Driving the 2013 Chevy Impala is about as straightforward as it gets, but competitors such as the Ford Taurus, Chrysler 300, Toyota Avalon and the Nissan Maxima all offer a higher degree of style and sophistication." -- Kelley Blue Book